Wang Jingchong (Five Dynasties): During Later Jin

-During the Liao occupation
+During the Liao dynasty

-In 947, Later Jin was destroyed by its northern neighbor, the Khitan state Liao.
-Liao's Emperor Taizong initially claimed to be the emperor of China as well, but soon tired of the uprisings against him.
+In 947, Later Jin was destroyed by its northern neighbor, the Liao dynasty.
+Emperor Taizong initially claimed to be the emperor of China as well, but soon tired of the uprisings against him.
 He left his brother-in-law Xiao Han in charge of the Later Jin capital Kaifeng (as military governor of Xuanwu Circuit (宣武)).
 During the time that Xiao was at Kaifeng, Wang tried to bribe Xiao's subordinate Gao Muohan (高謨翰), hoping that Xiao would give him greater authority.
 However, soon thereafter, Emperor Taizong died on the way back to Liao proper, and was succeeded by his nephew Emperor Shizong.
 The anti-Liao uprisings intensified, and Xiao wanted to abandon Xuanwu and return to Liao proper as well, but wanted to keep some resemblance of a continuation of government.
 He therefore forced Li Siyuan's son Li Congyi the Prince of Xu to assume the title of emperor, and then left Kaifeng in Li Congyi's control.
 Li Congyi commissioned Wang as the director of palace affairs (宣徽使, Xuanhuishi).

 However, Li Congyi's court was not supported by the Han uprisings, and instead, the former Later Jin general Liu Zhiyuan, who had claimed the title of emperor of a new state of Later Han, was gaining strength.
 Liu was thereafter advancing toward Kaifeng.
 Wang took the money in the imperial treasury and left Kaifeng, submitting to Liu.
 Li Congyi subsequently submitted to Liu as well, allowing him to enter Kaifeng and take over control of the realm.